-Erin Ayala, PhD, LP, is a Licensed Psychologist who specializes in health and sport psychology.
+Erin Ayala, PhD, LP, CMPC (she/her) is a Licensed Psychologist who specializes in health and sport psychology.
 She is a Certified Mental Performance Consultant through the Association of Applied Sport Psychology and is listed as a licensed mental health provider on the United States Olympic and Paralympic Committee’s Mental Health Registry.
-Dr. Ayala approaches her work with clients in a holistic manner, recognizing that daily life and commitment to sports are often intertwined.
+Dr. Ayala approaches her work with clients in a holistic manner, recognizing that daily life, health, and athletic performance are often intertwined.

 Dr. Ayala grew up near Green Bay, WI.
 She completed her undergraduate degree in Psychology and Women’s Studies from St. Catherine University, followed by her doctoral degree in Counseling Psychology from the University at Albany in Albany, New York.
-She has worked with athletes in college counseling, career counseling, medical education, inpatient psychiatry, and community mental health over the past several years.
-In addition to her work at Premier Sport, she serves as a core faculty member at Saint Mary’s University of Minnesota, where she teaches Applied Sport Psychology at the doctoral level, supervises dissertation research, and mentors psychologists-in-training.
+She has worked with athletes in college counseling, career counseling, medical centers, inpatient psychiatry, and community mental health over the past several years.
+She is a former faculty member and uses this experience to inform her work with community outreach and workshops.

 Dr. Ayala participated in track, cross country, basketball, and volleyball as a high school student in Wisconsin.
-She began running in graduate school, which led to her participation in triathlon and other endurance sports.
-She has completed ten marathons, seven half-distance triathlons (70.3 miles), and one full-distance triathlon (140.6 miles).
-Currently, Dr. Ayala is a member of a women’s cycling team in Minneapolis and competes in road, gravel, and cyclocross events.
-In 2017, she claimed a top 10 finish in the Dirty Kanza 100 mile gravel race, earned the MN State Cyclocross Rider of the Year award and Road Rider of the Year award for category 4/5 women, and upgraded from category 5 to category 3 after one cyclocross season.
-She plans to compete in the Dirty Kanza 200 mile endurance event in 2018.
+She continued running in graduate school, which led to her participation in triathlon and other endurance sports.
+She has completed nine marathons, seven half-distance triathlons (70.3 miles), and one full-distance triathlon (140.6 miles).
+Dr. Ayala is the co-founder of a women’s cycling team in Minneapolis and regularly races in events throughout the Midwest.
+She claimed a top 10 finish in the DK100-mile gravel race in 2017 and completed the DK200 mile endurance event in 2018 and 2019.
 Dr. Ayala has previously volunteered for a couch-to-5k program for domestic violence survivors in New York.
 She now volunteers as a mentor for Little Bellas, a non-profit mountain bike organization for 7-13 year old girls.

 Dr. Ayala is licensed by the Minnesota Board of Psychology as a psychologist.
 She is a member of the Association for Applied Sport Psychology (AASP), the American Psychological Association, the Society for Sport, Exercise, & Performance Psychology, and Minnesota Psychological Association.
-She is currently working toward certification as a Certified Mental Performance Consultant through AASP.
+She is also a Certified Mental Performance Consultant through AASP.

 Recent publications are listed below.
 For Dr. Ayala’s full CV, please click here.